NanoComp/meep/doc/docs/Scheme_User_Interface.md

 ### Flux Spectra

 Given a bunch of [`flux-region`](#flux-region) objects, you can tell Meep to accumulate the Fourier transforms of the fields in those regions in order to compute the Poynting flux spectra.
 (Note: as a matter of convention, the "intensity" of the electromagnetic fields refers to the Poynting flux, *not* to the [energy density](#energy-density-spectra).)
-See also the [Introduction](Introduction.md#transmittancereflectance-spectra) and [Tutorial/Basics](Scheme_Tutorials/Basics.md#transmittance-spectrum-of-a-waveguide-bend).
+See also [Introduction/Transmittance/Reflectance Spectra](Introduction.md#transmittancereflectance-spectra) and [Tutorial/Basics/Transmittance Spectrum of a Waveguide Bend](Scheme_Tutorials/Basics.md#transmittance-spectrum-of-a-waveguide-bend).
 The most important function is:

 **`(add-flux fcen df nfreq flux-regions...)`**
 —